OCHA-DAP/pa-aa-bgd-flooding/analysis/04_goalanda_ffwc.md

 Looking at FFWC water level and discharge at Goalanda and comparing to GloFAS

-To run this notebook for another location, first add the location to `bgd.yaml` file with location name and coordinates then reun pipeline.py to download and process GloFAS data needed for any further analysis.
+To run this notebook for another location, first add the location to `bgd.yaml` file with location name and coordinates then rerun pipeline.py to download and process GloFAS data needed for any further analysis.

 ```python
 %load_ext jupyter_black